phoebeelimdink/govdink/_configuration/4c-resources-posts.md

 * `description`: a short write up that will be featured by social media platforms such as Facebook and WhatsApp if a user shares a link to the page. *Optional*, defaults to the first 20 words on the page if omitted

+* `recommender`: if your site has the automatic recommender system enabled, you can set this value to `false` if you do not want automated recommendations to appear on this page.
+Defaults to `true` if unspecified. *Optional*

+* `breadcrumb`: the text on the breadcrumb link representing this page. *Optional*, defaults to the first 7 words in the title if left unspecified.
+All breadcrumb links will appear in all caps

+* `published`: you can set this value to `false` to hide the page from the generated site.
+Defaults to `true` if left unspecified. *Optional*

 Sample configuration of a post:

 ```yml